-- 1. Hand out the sheet titled Climate Change Causes and Effects Graphic Organizer (two versions are provided for you to choose from). - 2.
-Ask students to quietly read the directions and begin filling out the sheet.
-Let them know that this is an activity for reviewing what they have learned and brainstorming what they will learn in the coming units, so they shouldn't be afraid of writing down what they think.
-If necessary, review the differences between causes and effects. - 3.
-After students have had some time to work on the handouts on their own, have them pair up and discuss their sheets with a partner.
-They can make changes to their sheets at this time
+- 1. Hand out the sheet titled "Climate Change Causes and Effects Graphic Organizer" (two versions are provided for you to choose from).
+Hand out past student work and/or journals. - 2.
+Let students know that this is an activity for reviewing what they have learned and brainstorming what they will learn in the coming units, so they shouldn't be afraid of writing down what they think.
+If necessary, review the differences between "causes" and "effects." - 3.
+Ask students to quietly read the directions and begin filling out the sheet on their own.

-4. Lastly, have the class work together as a whole to fill out the sheet.
+- 4. After students have had some time to work on the handouts on their own, have them pair up and discuss their sheets with a partner.
+Students can use web or paper resources to supplement their discussion.
+They can make changes to their sheets at this time. - 5.
+Lastly, have the class work together as a whole to fill out the sheet.
 It would be helpful to have an overhead slide of the handout that you can fill in as a class.
 Student work should be saved in their portfolios.